Crowds turn out for Coronation events in north-west England

 Spectators watched the event on a big screen in Liverpool, which will host the Eurovision Song Contest next week on behalf of war-torn Ukraine.

-In Nelson, Lancashire, Beth Mosely was celebrating a year since her hen do with friends, and described a "fabulous community spirit".
+In Nelson, Lancashire, Beth Mosely was celebrating a year since her hen party with friends, and described a "fabulous community spirit".

 "It's been a spectacular day so far," she said.